jaewon-lee-github/CS7641-ML-MLB-HOF/README.md

 ## Data1 Result
   <img src="Figures/Confusion_Matrix_Data1.PNG" alt="hi" class="inline" width="600"/>
   <img src="Figures/Graph_MSE_Data1.PNG" alt="hi" class="inline" width="480"/>

--Test progress while changing hyper parameters and activation / loss function -Validation MSE error converges to approximately 0.04X.
+ - Test progress while changing hyper parameters and activation / loss function
+ - Validation MSE error converges to approximately 0.04X.
--In the graph below, blue is a test error and orange is a validation error.
+ - In the graph below, blue is a test error and orange is a validation error.
--The error is about 5.914% when the prediction accuracy is checked by turning the training data through the Traned Network (varies slightly with each training)
+ - The error is about 5.914% when the prediction accuracy is checked by turning the training data through the Traned Network (varies slightly with each training) DATA1 Test result (HOF expected, see MLB_dataset_seunghyup.xlsx file Test & Pred tab)
-DATA1 Test result (HOF expected, see MLB_dataset_seunghyup.xlsx file Test & Pred tab) -I expect quite a lot of players who are voting to eventually become HOF.
+ - I expect quite a lot of players who are voting to eventually become HOF.
 This seems to be because these players are good at Stat, but have a so-called scab, and the reason why they are still voting is large.
--Among those who haven't voted yet are expected to be HOF, the players who are very popular are David Ortiz, Alex Rodriguez, Carlos Beltran, Joe Mauer, Adrian Beltre, Ichiro Suzuki, etc.
+ - Among those who haven't voted yet are expected to be HOF, the players who are very popular are David Ortiz, Alex Rodriguez, Carlos Beltran, Joe Mauer, Adrian Beltre, Ichiro Suzuki, etc.
- : I think it can be said that there is some accuracy (?)
+ - I think it can be said that there is some accuracy (?)

 ## DATA2: Train and test